-Geoffrey Willis is Director of Digital Engineering Transformation of Mercedes-AMG Petronas Motorsport, a role which he describes as “looking after the digital tools that underpin our technology”.
+Geoffrey Willis is Director of Digital Engineering Transformation of the Mercedes-AMG Petronas Formula One Team, a role which he describes as “looking after the digital tools that underpin our technology”.

 Having studied engineering at the University of Cambridge, Geoff followed this with several years of aerodynamic research at engineering consultancy BMT, whilst completing a PhD in aerodynamics at the University of Exeter.

-In 1987, he made his first step into the world of competition engineering by joining the design group of Peter de Savary's British America's Cup Challenge.
+In 1987, he made his first step into the world of competition engineering by joining the design group of Peter de Savary's Blue Arrow America's Cup Challenge.
 Here, he spent the next three years working on keel and hull design, in addition to testing and developing computational fluid dynamics (CFD) tools.

 Geoff made his motorsport debut in 1990, joining the Leyton House team as a consultant and becoming one of the first to introduce CFD tools into the aerodynamic design process.
-The Williams F1 Team would beckon next, where Geoff would grow his reputation within the aerodynamics arena as the team tasted constructors’ championship success in 1992, 1993, 1994 and 1996.
+The Williams F1 Team would beckon next and was where Geoff’s reputation grew within the aerodynamics arena, as the team tasted Constructors’ Championship success in 1992, 1993, 1994 and 1996.